Uberspace/manual/source/web-documentroot.rst

   └── my_project
       └── public

-because ``my_project`` is not a domain name that can be reached by the webserver, the source code will never be reachable from external.
+because ``my_project`` is not a domain name that can be reached by the webserver, the source code will never be reachable from the outside.

 Permissions
 ===========